We showed you 10 things you didn’t know your slow cooker could do, and now we have 11 more!

 - Keep on low heat (oil needs to be very hot but not boiling) for three days.
 Water will evaporate out of the pot, so keep adding water as needed.

-- As the herbs release in the oil, the oil will have more colour and smell like herb oil.
+- As the herbs release in the oil, it will gain more colour and start to smell like herb oil.

-- To make the oil into a salve you need bees wax.
-You need approximately 60g of grated beeswax for 200ml of infused oil.
+- To make the oil into a salve, you’ll need approximately 60g of grated beeswax for 200ml of infused oil.

-- Add a drop of vitamin E oil for every 10ml of oil.
+- Add one drop of vitamin E oil for every 10ml of oil.

 7. Sweet hot nuts